-The agent works as an intermediary between the Citrix Application Delivery Management (Citrix ADM) and the managed instances in the enterprise data center, or on the cloud.
+The agent works as an intermediary between the Citrix Application Delivery and Management and the managed instances in the enterprise data center, or on the cloud.

-To install the Citrix ADM agent on Microsoft Azure cloud, you have to create an instance of the agent in the virtual network.
-Obtain the Citrix ADM agent image from the Azure marketplace, and then use the Azure Resource Manager portal to create the agent.
+To install the Citrix ADM agent on the Microsoft Azure cloud, you have to create an instance of the agent in the virtual network.
+Obtain the Citrix ADM agent image from the Azure Marketplace, and then use the Azure Resource Manager portal to create the agent.

 Configure DNS server and VPN connectivity that allows a virtual machine to access Internet resources.

 Make sure that you have the following: